uriel1998/saurian-web-history-pollution/README.md

-# saurian-web-history-pollution
+#Saurian Spider

-A script to pollute your web history a little bit to make ISP snooping a little more difficult.
+A BASH script to pollute your web history a little bit to make ISP snooping a little more difficult.

 In 2016, the FCC ruled that internet service providers had to [get your permission before selling your raw browsing data ](http://www.recode.net/2016/10/28/13442880/internet-providers-fcc-permission-share-web-browsing-data-opt-in).